monktastic/no-more-contempt/index.md

 True compassion can be soft and gentle, or fierce and [even violent](https://www.snopes.com/fact-check/dalai-gun/), depending on what's required.
 It can look like mocking or shaming, and leverage _apparent_ contempt.
 But it arises from a very different aspect of mind, and has a radically different effect on all minds involved, both friend and foe.
 It contains not even a trace of malice or self-righteousness (though it can arise from an outrage that is free of those dark sentiments).
 Its profound integrity prevents the darkness in others from finding easy justification for itself.

 Compassion is simply about being free of self-deception, so that our attempts to fight evil do not have the "unintended" consequence of creating more.
 From here, genuine contempt (for people) is impossible, because you clearly see the sense in which the Darkness is impersonal, despite people having _chosen_ it in some sense.
-It is always a trap — and now you see exactly how it works.
-This is hard to communicate, but we will try.

-The secret purpose of contempt is to telegraph our own inner darkness to others while convincing us that we're doing no such thing.
-This subconsciously triggers their "evil detector," which makes them feel compelled to fight back.
-But since we don't know that we're doing this, we take this apparent recalcitrance as confirmation that _they_ are evil, which licenses escalation.
-Consciously, we act dismayed, but our darkness is secretly rejoicing.
-It is a kind of "secret handshake" between theirs and ours; one that you can learn to perceive.

-All of this only works because part of us _knows_ that we're doing it, and part of them knows that we know, etc. — but at the same time, we both _don't_ know.
-It is our supposed inability to recognize this that makes it "dark" in the first place.
+It is always a trap.

 **Evil is ultimately nothing but _the willingness to look away_ — not just from the darkness "out there," but from the darkness "in here."** But what is it that we're looking away _from_, exactly?
 To say that "evil is the willingness to look away from evil" would be circular.